networknt/light-doc/content/en/tutorial/tram/develop/_index.md

 {"orderId":1,"orderTotal":{"amount":20},"customerId":1879729051024977}
 ```

-PUBLISHED: this is fields is used for oracle pulling cdc.
-If user chose mysql or postgre as database, please ignore this field.
+PUBLISHED: these are fields used for oracle pulling cdc.
+If the user chose mysql or postgre as database, please ignore this field.

-When user can light-tram-4j api to send message/event, this fields will use system default value 0; After oracle pulling cdc service published the message to kafka (or other message broker), the field value will be changed to 1 byn oracle pulling cdc service.
+When the user can use light-tram-4j api to send a message/event, this fields will use system default value 0; After oracle pulling cdc service published the message to kafka (or other message broker), the field value will be changed to 1 byn oracle pulling cdc service.

 ### Command message publish: